 - Not a substitute for professional veterinary help.

 Just like people, our pets can develop anxiety, too (and some are naturally more disposed to the condition than others).
-But dealing with your dog’s anxiety is another issue, and understanding the factors contributing to your pet’s anxiety can help you determine the best approach to helping her.
+But dealing with your dog’s anxiety is another issue, and understanding the factors contributing to your pet’s anxiety can help you determine the best way to help.

 What Is Anxiety in Dogs?

-Separation anxiety has been anecdotally linked to dogs who have spent time in shelters, have been rehomed, or have a history of abandonment; it can be triggered by a change in routine, family members joining or leaving the household, and/or simply being left alone, for any amount of time.
+One of the most common forms of stress in dogs is separation anxiety.
+Separation anxiety has been anecdotally linked to dogs who have spent time in shelters, have been re-homed, or have a history of abandonment; it can be triggered by a change in routine, family members joining or leaving the household, and/or simply being left alone, for any amount of time.

 Dog Anxiety Symptoms